Roof Replacement Services

 - Affordable repairs — it’s often possible to replace missing or curled shingles instead of the entire roof

-- Easy integration with other roof features like chimneys, dormers and skylights
+- Easy integration with other roof features like chimneys, dormers, and skylights

 - Many asphalt shingles these days consist of recyclable materials — their disposal won’t contribute to the clogging of landfills

 When you contact us, we schedule a time for our estimator to come out and give you a free onsite estimate and consultation.
 Since no two roofs are alike, we personally measure each one before preparing a custom estimate.
-Our standard replacement estimate includes removing the roof down to the deck, replacing any rotten roof decking if needed at an additional cost, installing underlayment and shingles.
-We also replace all chimney step flashing and counter flashing on (Brick Chimneys Only), pipe boot flashings, and box vents.
-If your home has ridge vent we replace it; if not we can install it and refer a contractor to install your soffit vents if needed.
+Our standard replacement estimate includes removing the roof down to the deck, replacing any rotten roof decking if needed at an additional cost, and installing underlayment and shingles.
+We also replace all chimney step flashing and counter flashing (Brick Chimneys Only), pipe boot flashings, and box vents.
+If your home has a ridge vent we replace it; if not we can install it and refer a contractor to install your soffit vents if needed.
 We also generally replace skylights – see the “Skylight Installation” section for additional details.

-Once you make your decision to hire us and sign our proposal or notify us by email, we provide our “roofing information” sheet to help you prepare for the roofing process, and we’ll give you a approximate timeframe for scheduling.
+Once you make your decision to hire us and sign our proposal or notify us by email, we provide our “roofing information” sheet to help you prepare for the roofing process, and we’ll give you an approximate timeframe for scheduling.
 Then you will select a shingle color and style.
-We encourage you to visit addresses of roofs we’ve completed to see what the color actually looks like, plus we can provide samples as well.
+We encourage you to visit the addresses of roofs we’ve completed to see what the color actually looks like, plus we can provide samples as well.
 After shingle selection, we schedule the job for a mutually agreeable timeframe.
 If you have a specific date request, we make every effort to meet that date, weather permitting.

 Once the work has been completed, we perform a final inspection before receiving your payment.
 Part of our service is meticulous ground clean-up – we understand the value of your property and therefore strive to leave your yard as we found it.